Fifteenth United States Army: Formation

-Fifteenth Army was first activated August 21, 1944 at Fort Sam Houston, Texas, by a transfer of a group of personnel from the Fourth United States Army.
+Fifteenth Army was first activated 21 August 1944 at Fort Sam Houston, Texas, by a transfer of a group of personnel from the Fourth United States Army.
 No general officer was included in the transfer.
 Major General John P. Lucas was commanding general designate of the new Fifteenth Army in addition to his other duties.
 Headquarters, Fifteenth Army was then assigned to the Fourth Army.

 On 18 October 1944 an advanced detachment was directed to report to the New York Port of Embarkation.
-From November 2, 1944 until January 2, 1945 at such time as Fifteenth Army left Ft.
+From 2 November 1944 until 2 January 1945 at such time as Fifteenth Army left Ft.
 Sam Houston, Texas, bound for movement overseas, Colonel Louis Compton was designated commander of Fifteenth Army.
-From New York, on 3 November, they sailed bound for Greenock, Scotland on the Queen Mary, arriving November 10, 1944.
+From New York, on 3 November, they sailed bound for Greenock, Scotland on the Queen Mary, arriving 10 November 1944.
 The detachment proceeded to an estate called Doddington Hall in Cheshire, England, where they were billeted with XXII Corps which later came under operational control of Fifteenth Army.

-The main body of the Fifteenth Army sailed from New York aboard the Aquitania on November 15, 1944 and dropped anchor in the Firth of Clyde off Gourock, Scotland on November 22.
-On 2November 24, the temporary Fifteenth Army Headquarters began operations at Doddington Hall.
+The main body of the Fifteenth Army sailed from New York aboard the Aquitania on 15 November 1944 and dropped anchor in the Firth of Clyde off Gourock, Scotland on 22 November.
+On 24 November, the temporary Fifteenth Army Headquarters began operations at Doddington Hall.

-On November 25, 1944 orders were given to place Fifteenth Army under 12th Army Group.
+On 25 November 1944 orders were given to place Fifteenth Army under 12th Army Group.
 Organization continued with a command post established at Chateau d'Ardennes although the main components of the Fifteenth remained in England.
 As the German offensive now known as the Battle of the Bulge began, the CP was in danger and the headquarters evacuated to Cerfontaine, Belgium.
-The headquarters moved again on 24 December 1944 to Fme de Suippes in France.
+The headquarters moved again on 24 December 1944 to Ferme de Suippes in France.

-On December 25, 1944 the main body left Doddington Hall for a staging area in Southampton, England and boarded the British landing ship Empire Javelin the next afternoon.
+On 25 December 1944 the main body left Doddington Hall for a staging area in Southampton, England and boarded the British landing ship Empire Javelin the next afternoon.
 The Fifteenth Army headquarters consisted of 208 officers and 624 enlisted men.
 An additional 652 men plus the British crew were on board.
-Crossing the English Channel a few days later, on December 28, 1944, an explosion rocked the ship, possibly from a mine.
+Crossing the English Channel a few days later, on 28 December 1944, an explosion rocked the ship, possibly from a mine.
 A French frigate, L'Escarmouche, and some smaller vessels came to the rescue.
 L'Escarmouche was attached to the side of the Empire Javelin and many of the men jumped from the deck of the Empire Javelin to L'Escarmouche.
 Some men were rescued from life rafts and one life boat and some were pulled out of the water.
 About 10 minutes after a second explosion, the Empire Javelin sank at about 5:25 pm.
 Thirteen men were missing in action and 20 men were injured in this incident.